 Her music has been commissioned and performed internationally by leading soloists, ensembles and orchestras including the Remix Ensemble, Smirnov Quartet (Basel Music Academy), Drumming GP, BEAST, BLAST (Bogotá Los Andes Sound Theater), the Gulbenkian Orchestra, the Orchestre National d’Île-de-France, Oregon Symphony, Vertixe Sonora and Ensemble New Babylon, as well as numerous specialist performers.
 Her works have been presented at major contemporary music festivals and platforms across Europe and the Americas, including Visiones Sonoras (Mexico), Audiokineza (Poland), Kulturfabrik – 33,7 Festival (Luxembourg), Música Viva Festival (Portugal) and BEAST FEaST (UK).

 In 2021 she represented Portugal at the International Rostrum of Composers, and in 2023 her music was selected for the ISCM World Music Days in South Africa.
 Further distinctions include the Ibermúsicas Prize for Composition and Premiere (2022), the First Prize at the Álvaro García de Zúñiga International Lied Composition Competition, and her appointment as Young Composer in Residence at Casa da Música (2011).
-Her music is published by Scherzo Editions, Arpejo Editora, MIC and Tot Per L’Aire, with recordings released by Miso Records.
+Her music is published by Scherzo Editions, Arpejo Editora, MIC and Tot Per L’Aire, with recordings released by Scherzo Editions and Miso Records.